 The authors would like to thank Drs.
 Robert Bjornson and Yao Fu for technical help.
 We acknowledge support from the NIH and from the AL Williams Professorship funds.
 This work was supported in part by Yale University Faculty of Arts and Sciences High Performance Computing Center.

-Declarations

-None of the authors have any competing interests.

-References
+REFERENCES

 1. Wheeler, D. A. et al. The complete genome of an individual by massively parallel DNA sequencing.
 Nature 452, 872–6 (2008).

 2. Lupski, J. R. et al. Whole-genome sequencing in a patient with Charcot-Marie-Tooth neuropathy.
 N. Engl.
 J. Med.
 362, 1181–91 (2010).